 Service and Notice Requirement.

-Any person or entity filing a Transfer of Claim or Assignment of Claim pursuant to Bankruptcy Rule 3001(e)(2) shall immediately serve upon the transferor, the trustee and the debtor or debtor’s attorney, if any, a copy of the Transfer of Claim Other Than For Security, form available at www.flnb.uscourts.gov, and supporting evidence of the transfer.
+Any person or entity filing a transfer or assignment of claim pursuant to Bankruptcy Rule 3001(e)(2) shall immediately serve upon the transferor, the trustee and the debtor or debtor’s attorney, if any, a copy of the transfer of claim, applicable form available online, and supporting evidence of the transfer.

-At the same time of service as required in subdivision (C)(1), the person or entity shall also immediately serve upon the transferor, the trustee and the debtor or debtor’s attorney, if any, a Notice of Transfer of Claim Other Than For Security, form available at www.flnb.uscourts.gov.
+At the same time of service as required in subdivision (C)(1), the person or entity shall also immediately serve upon the transferor, the trustee and the debtor or debtor’s attorney, if any, a notice of transfer of claim, applicable form available online.

 Objection and Hearing.

-Any party objecting to the Transfer of Claim or Assignment of Claim shall file an objection no more than twenty-one (21) days from the filing of the Notice of Transfer of Claim.
+Any party objecting to the transfer of claim or assignment of claim shall file an objection no more than twenty-one (21) days from the filing of the notice of claim transfer.
 A timely objection will be set for hearing.

 Failure to timely object will result in the transferee being substituted for the transferor as the holder of the claim without further notice or hearing.